 The Huron Mountains management area is 13,700 acres of disjunct State Forest land on till floored-lake plain and bedrock controlled ground moraine.
 There is a significant lake effect influence and the area is in a high snowfall zone.
 There is nominal agricultural or urban forest fragmentation.
-There is heavy recreational use at Little Presque Isle, Donnelly tract, and the mouth of the Huron River.
 Cover is mostly upland hardwoods (31 percent), aspen (15 percent), hemlocks (13 percent), red pine (8 percent-mostly over 100 years old), mixed lowland conifers (7 percent-most over 90 years old), and lowland brush (6 percent).
 Most of the aspen will be left unmanaged (being old and inaccessible) and the pines and lowland conifers are to be managed for old forest conditions.